oicr-gsi/shesmu/implementation.md

 resource, then priority is a good way to allocate the resource to the most appropriate action.
 Since new actions are being generated constantly, priority inversion may occur.
 An item can also return a different priority over its life.
+A plugin may choose to expose `priority` as an `@ActionParameter` so it can be set procedurally by an olive.

 At some point, an action will be given time to `perform`.
 There is a limited CPU pool for actions to run in, so blocking is strongly discouraged.
 An action should